 Israel is also located along the Mediterranean Sea, which means that there are plenty of drop-dead gorgeous beaches for you to visit.
-But the diverse and changing landscape will also lead you to the Dead and Red Seas.
+The diverse and changing landscape will also lead you to the Dead and Red Seas.
 The land between the seas is also filled with diversity as you can venture through deserts, mountains, and forests.

 ברוך הבא – Welcome to Israel

-East Jerusalem was once occupied by Jordan, before and currently being occupied by Israel.
+East Jerusalem was once occupied by Jordan before and currently being occupied by Israel.
 The divide is an ongoing battle, as Jordan wishes to claim the eastern part as the capital of Palestine.
-But beyond the politics, Jerusalem is an incredible sight to see and a place where you can witness the combination of the past, present, and future.
+Beyond politics, Jerusalem is an incredible sight to see and a place where you can witness the combination of the past, present, and future.

 Culture and Language

 Israel has an incredibly significant history within our world because it was once a pathway between early hominid migrations from Africa to Europe, which started almost 1.5 million years ago.
-But Israel is also religiously significant because it is the birthplace of two major religions – Judaism and Christianity.
+Israel is also religiously significant because it is the birthplace of two major religions – Judaism and Christianity.

 The city has always been in a state of conflict due to its demographics, which means that the Arabs and Palestinians have always fought over the area.
-But by 1980, Jerusalem was declared by law as the capital of Israel.
+By 1980, Jerusalem was declared by law as the capital of Israel.
 A more recent conflict broke out in 2008 between Egypt and Israel along the Gaza Strip, which ultimately ended with a more open border.

 Now, the Israeli government has put a Prime Minister at the head, and they run as a parliamentary democracy.
-The government is established in Jerusalem, but Tel Aviv is also an important city for the countries technological and economic advances.
+The government is established in Jerusalem, and Tel Aviv is also an important city for the countries technological and economic advances.

 Israel proudly showcases its culture throughout its numerous museums.
 With over 200 museums, the country has the world’s highest number of museums per capita.
-There are many Jewish people who will take a birthright trip to Israel, but the area also attracts plenty of Christians who also wish to visit prominent religious sites.
+There are many Jewish people who will take a birthright trip to Israel, though the area also attracts plenty of Christians who also wish to visit prominent religious sites.

-Hebrew is Israel’s official language and it is spoken by almost every person in the country to a decent proficiency, if not as a first language.
+Hebrew is Israel’s official language, and it is spoken by almost every person in the country to a decent proficiency, if not as a first language.
 Arabic is also a prominent language in the country because it was once listed as an official language as well.

 English is almost important for Israel because of its relationship with foreign countries and their exchanges.
 English is used throughout business negotiations and is very prominent within the tourism industry.
 Many people in Israel will speak English well because it is often mandatory as a second language within the educational institutions.

-Those who seek to enter Israel from Egypt or Jordan may also face a more detailed screening with physical searches, prolonged questioning, and can even be denied entry or exit from Israel.
-However, it is important to know that any travel between the West Bank, Gaza, and Israel may be heavily restricted or not accessible, as you travel between checkpoints and areas.
+Those who seek to enter Israel from Egypt or Jordan may also face a more detailed screening with physical searches, prolonged questioning and can even be denied entry or exit from Israel.
+However, it is important to know that any travel between the West Bank, Gaza, and Israel may be heavily restricted or not accessible as you travel between checkpoints and areas.

 If you are part of any BDS or Boycott, Divestment, and Sanctions activities, you will likely be denied entry in the country, even as a US citizen.
 Groups like the BDS and a few other non-governmental organizations are often seen as being anti-Israel and may not travel within the country.
 So, if you are affiliated with these types of groups, it is suggested that you look elsewhere to travel as your likelihood of entry into Israel is slim to none.

-You should be aware that certain airlines may restrict your from traveling if your passport does not have a validity that extends 6 months past the date of your return to the US from your trip.
+You should be aware that certain airlines may restrict you from traveling if your passport does not have a validity that extends 6 months past the date of your return to the US from your trip.
 It is better to be certain that your passport has 6 months validity past the date of your trip to be sure that you’ll be granted boarding onto the airplane.

 Israel has no vaccination requirements, though it is always recommended that you stay up to date on all general vaccinations.
 You will also have to declare any amount of money that is more than $50,000 shekels or currently $14,473 US dollars.

 If you do choose to visit the country and those areas, you need to exercise increased caution.
 You should register to receive alerts from the US Embassy and remain on high alert as you travel.
-You should always follow the law, but avoid any large crowds, demonstrations, and protests.
+You should always follow the law, avoid any large crowds, demonstrations, and protests.

 While the tourist visa is crucial for entry into Israel, the next step of planning your trip will be to determine your spending budget for the duration of your stay.
 Israel is expensive to visit, and you won’t be able to get by on a backpacker’s budget like other countries in Asia.

-Israel is far away, and the cost of the airline ticket will be expensive with the cost going up even more if you are traveling from the West Coast of the United States.
+Israel is far away, and the cost of the airline ticket will be expensive, with the cost going up even more if you are traveling from the West Coast of the United States.
 From the East Coast of the United States, a round-trip plane ticket to Israel costs an average of $800 US dollars.
 But those who are traveling from the West Coast should expect to spend an average of $1,000 US dollars.

 Plane tickets will also increase or decrease in price depending on when you travel to Israel and how far in advance you book your ticket.
 The tourist season in Israel ranges from June to September.
 Even though it is hot, summer is still the high season for tourists to come to the country, which means that this is also when plane ticket prices will go up in price.

 Most hostels will start at $20 US dollars per night for a dorm room and can be up to $30 US dollars per night in high tourist areas like Jerusalem and Tel Aviv.
-However, outside of the big cities, most hostels will cost about $15 US dollars per night.
-A private room with the bare minimum of furnishings at a hostel will cost about $40 US dollars per night.
+However, most hostels will cost about $15 US dollars per night outside of the big cities.
+A private room with a bare minimum of furnishings at a hostel will cost about $40 US dollars per night.

-Nicer hotels prices will increase to over $200 US dollars per night with resorts costing hundreds to thousands of US dollars per night.
-But there are plenty of options for all types of travelers, so that you can find the proper accommodation and still keep an affordable budget.
+Nicer hotels prices will increase to over $200 US dollars per night, with resorts costing hundreds to thousands of US dollars per night.
+There are plenty of options for all types of travelers so that you can find the proper accommodation and still keep an affordable budget.

 Once you have decided on where you want to stay for the duration of your trip, you also need to consider the cost of food and drink with your travel budget.
 Israeli food is known for being rather healthy, but it is delicious too.
 So, you shouldn’t be surprised if you actually gain weight trying all the various dishes that are offered.

-Hummus masabacha is one of the most common dishes throughout Israel and it is widely available in restaurants or on the street.
+Hummus masabacha is one of the most common dishes throughout Israel, and it is widely available in restaurants or on the street.
 The hummus is freshly made and is often served with hot bread.
 Garnishes like paprika, minced lamb, onions, and parsley may be used to make it even more delicious.

-Tahini is a garnish that is featured in a variety of dishes and it is as common as olive oil and garlic.
-Kanafeh is a cheese-based desert that is common to top off a meal as it is soaked in sugar water to give it a sweetness and is sometimes served with yogurt for a different flavor.
+Tahini is a garnish that is featured in a variety of dishes, and it is as common as olive oil and garlic.
+Kanafeh is a cheese-based dessert that is common to top off a meal as it is soaked in sugar water to give it a sweetness and is sometimes served with yogurt for a different flavor.

-Street food is the most affordable way to eat with many dishes costing less than $3 US dollars, but you may grow tired of always eating falafel.
-Local restaurants will usually cost less than $15 US dollars for a meal, but in touristy areas you should expect the cost to start at $25 US dollars and increase from that price point.
+Street food is the most affordable way to eat, with many dishes costing less than $3 US dollars, though you may grow tired of always eating falafel.
+Local restaurants will usually cost less than $15 US dollars for a meal; however, in touristy areas, you should expect the cost to start at $25 US dollars and increase from that price point.

 Overall, travelers on a tight budget should expect to spend about $100 US dollars per day in Israel.
 However, a more moderate budget would be to spend about $350-$400 US dollars per day.
 Higher budgets would likely mean you are taking a luxury vacation, but with different options, there are plenty of places you can find to fit your budget.